Post by Jayne Mangione

 Impressions Handprint: They’re never this size again.

-Giraffe Puzzle: Fine motor skills.
+Puzzles: Fine motor skills.
 Colors.
 Shapes.
 Matching.

 Land of Nod CD: Children’s music helps to strengthen a range of auditory skills.
 Clapping to rhythm helps brain development.